DevOpsCloudJunction/website/content/en/blog/multi-stage-docker-build/index.md

 WORKDIR /app

 # Copy built artifacts from the previous stage
-COPY - from=build /app/dist ./dist
+COPY --from=build /app/dist ./dist
-COPY - from=build /app/node_modules ./node_modules
+COPY --from=build /app/node_modules ./node_modules
-COPY - from=build /app/package.json ./package.json
+COPY --from=build /app/package.json ./package.json

 # Expose the port your app runs on
 EXPOSE 4000